InterContinental sees boost from Olympic summer

 The owner of the Holiday Inn and Crowne Plaza brands as well as InterContinental has 51 hotels within London's orbital M25 motorway and at its airports.

-Hale expects the group's 10,000 hotel rooms in the city to be largely full despite Games organizers releasing thousands of pre-booked hotel rooms back on the open market this year.
+Hale expects the group's 10,000 hotel rooms in the city to be largely full despite Games organisers releasing thousands of pre-booked hotel rooms back on the open market this year.

 Despite this, Hale expects revenue per available room (RevPAR), a key industry measure, to be between flat and 2 percent higher at his London hotels over the summer.